yue123161/Paper_TNSM/README.md

 Please cite our paper when you used our code

-To get better result, you need to fine-tune the learning rate, the temperature, the masked_num

 More advanced data augmentation methods will bring better performance such methods used in UNSW-NB15

 To accelerate the training process, gpu is need!!!

+Here we did not fine-tune hyperparameters, such as learning rate.

+To get better result, you need to fine-tune the learning rate, the temperature, the masked_num